INSIGHT-How a secretive Hamas commander masterminded the attack on Israel

 Rising up the Hamas ranks, Deif developed the group's network of tunnels and its bomb-making expertise.
 He has topped Israel's most wanted list for decades, held personally responsible for the deaths of dozens of Israelis in suicide bombings.

-His wife, seven-month-old son, and three-year-old daughter were killed by an Israeli airstrike in 2014.
+His wife, 7-month-old son, and 3-year-old daughter were killed by an Israeli airstrike in 2014.

 His survival while running Hamas's armed wing has earned him the status of a Palestinian folk hero.
 In videos he is masked, or just a shadow of him is seen.
 He doesn't use modern digital technology such as smart phones, the source close to Hamas said.